BenjaSanchez/map-runs/README.md

 5. Run locally `./scripts/map_runs.py` (make sure you have all requirements installed).
 6. Done! your map is now available at `./output-map.html`.

-## Instructions for setting up continuous integration (CI)
+## Instructions for setting up continuous integration

-These steps are only necessary if you would like to update automatically your map as you get new data.
+These steps are only necessary if you would like to update automatically your map as you get new data with continuous integration (CI).
 You will need both Github and [Travis CI](https://travis-ci.org) accounts.

 1. Fork this repo.
 2. Trigger CI by Travis for your fork.